 Also, if you have the time, I’d encourage you to read my post How to Afford to Feed Your Family.
 My philosophy behind feeding my family is more important than the actual numbers.

-Short Answer: Between $200-250 a week
+Short Answer: Between $250-350 a week (in 2016, it was about $50-75 less)

 2017 podcast on our Aldi Grocery List & Budget:

-What am I feeding my family of 10?
+What I feed my family of 10

 BREAKFAST